Search Engine Optimisation (SEO)

 Search engine optimisation is common sense promotion.
 It doesn’t offer a lot of fancy bells and whistles and it takes time.
 The addition of good navigation, relevant content with your keyword phrases throughout the pages and topical sites pointing links back to your website equals long-term success.

 Your search engine optimisation campaign may take time, but it will be worth the long-term results you reap.
+A period of six months is generally required before you will start to see the best results.

 Achieving top rankings in the search engines